Database Branching for Postgres with Neon

 As a developer, you know way too well how important it is to test your code in your CI/CD before deploying it to production.
 But what about your database?
 With the Neon API, you can implement branching into your CI/CD pipeline to ensure that your database changes won’t break your application or cause other problems in production.

-Tune in to tomorrow’s talk about the Neon API to learn more about using database branching to address common pain points in your workflows.
+Tune in to our talk about the Neon API to learn more about using database branching to address common pain points in your workflows.

 So, what else can you do with branching?